horstjens/ThePythonGameBook/goblindice002.rst

 This page shows how to make use of a function in a two player combat sim, how to pass parameters to a function and how to get return values from a function.
 This examples show how to use a function to avoid redundant code.

+.. note:: Please help improving this tutorial!

+   Do you found a typo or failure ?
+Do you have ideas to improve this tutorial?
+Please edit/comment this file directly at https://github.com/horstjens/ThePythonGameBook/blob/master/goblindice002.rst (you need an account at github.com to do so).

 idea
 ----